emulrenin/emulrenin.github.io/index.md

   - SLMath workshop on algebraic and analytic methods, Berkeley, California, USA (March 2025)
   - Summer school on additive combinatorics at the Renyi Institute in Budapest, Hungary (June 2024)
-  - Summer school on graph coloring, EXCILL IV conference, and summer school on algebraic methods, Champagne, Illinois, USA (May 2023) at UIUC in Champaign, Illinois, USA
+  - Summer school on graph coloring, EXCILL IV conference, and summer school on algebraic methods, Champaign, Illinois, USA (May 2023) at UIUC in Champaign, Illinois, USA